AdrianHettler/battery-canister-36c/README.md

 ## MCU & Buck Stage
 A TI LM5146 synchronous buck DC/DC converter is used to step down the battery voltage to a constant value.
 A STM32L031 microcontroller is used for following tasks:
-* Check state of switch/botton
+* Check state of switch / button
 * Switching of mosfets
 * Monitoring of temperature of the pcb
 * Monitoring of input and stepped down output voltage